sagemath/sage/src/doc/en/developer/index.rst

 - :ref:`section-writing-code-for-sage`: This is a guide on conventions in writing code and documentation.
 A beginning developer should read this to be a good developer.
-As conventions evolve over time, also experienced Sage contributors may want to review this section once in a while.
+As conventions evolve over time, also experienced Sage contributors may want to review this chapter once in a while.

 - :ref:`section-testing-sage`: We value testing Sage highest.
 Every change of Sage source code has a risk to break Sage, and must be tested before being merged.
 This part explains our various tools to help test Sage.

-- :ref:`section-updating-documentation`: All features of Sage is documented in our manuals.
+- :ref:`section-updating-documentation`: All features of Sage are documented in our manuals.
 This part explains the technical aspect of updating Sage documentation.